The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/workflow_class.md

 By default all tasks within the same type (sensor, setup task, task) are chained linearly in the order they are inserted.
 There is a context manager `parallel_tasks` which can be used to parallelise tasks.
-All tasks that are added within that context are added in parallel, however as of now this can only be used with the setup tasks type.
+All tasks that are added within that context are added in parallel.
+Currently this is only supported for setup tasks.

 ### The 'make_release' method
-The general task type requires a release instance and because of this the `make_release` method of the workflow class always has to be implemented by the developer.
+The `make_release` method is used to create a (list of) release instance(s).
-This method is called when the PythonOperator for the general task is made and has to return a release instance, the release class on which this instance is based is discussed in detail further below.
+A general task always requires a release instance as a parameter, so the `make_release` method is called when the PythonOperator for a general task is made.
+The release (or list of releases) that is made with this method is then passed on as a parameter to any general task of that workflow.
+Inside the general task the release properties can then be used for things such as local download paths.
+Because the method is used for any general task, this method always has to be implemented.

 ### Checking dependencies
 The workflow class also has a method `check_dependencies` implemented that can be added as a set-up task.